ShreyTanna29/curious.AI/README.md

 Visit http://localhost:3000 to see the application.

 🛠️ Built With
-- Next.js 14
+- Next.js 15
 - TypeScript
 - Tailwind CSS
 - ShadCN ui
 - Clerk Authentication
 - Google Generative AI (Gemini)
-- Models Lab API
+- Hive AI API
 - Zod
-- Stripe
 - Crisp for customer support
 - Postgres database
 - Prisma

+Don't forget to star ⭐ the repo. <br>
 Made with ❤️ by Shrey Tanna